What does VSOP mean for Cognac?

 Hennessy V.S.O.P Privilege was produced in 1818 at the request of The Prince of Wales and future King George IV of Great Britain and is the first such cognac to be designated “very special old pale”.
 Hennessy V.S.O.P. is now produced under Hennessy’s cellar master Renaud Fillioux du Gironde.

-Hennessy V.S.O.P. is a blend of about 60 different eaux-de-vie made from Ugni Blanc grapes from the Borderies, Fins Bois, Grande Champagne and Petite Champagne appellations that are aged four to fifteen years in French Limousin oak barrels.
+Hennessy V.S.O.P. is a blend of about 60 different eaux-de-vie made from Ugni Blanc grapes from the Borderies, Fins Bois, Grande Champagne, and Petite Champagne appellations aged four to fifteen years in French Limousin oak barrels.

 Rémy Martin V.S.O.P.

 Rémy Martin’s V.S.O.P. offering was first produced in 1927. blends eaux de-vie from the Grand Champagne (55%) and Petit Champagne (45%) growing crus in the cognac region.
 Rémy Martin’s V.S.O.P. is now made under the auspices of Rémy Cellar Master Baptiste Loiseau.

 Rémy Martin V.S.O.P. is a blend of 200 eaux-de-vie aged 4-12 years in French Limousin oak barrels.
 This Cognac blends eaux de-vie from the Grand Champagne (55%) and Petit Champagne (45%) growing crus in the Cognac region.
 Ninety-seven percent of the eaux-de-vie in Rémy Martin VSOP is distilled from Ugni Blanc grapes.
 Rémy Martin adds a small percentage of eaux-de-vie distilled from Colombard and Folle Blanche grapes.

 Courvoisier V.S.O.P. is currently crafted by Patrice Pinet, Courvoisier’s Master Blender.